“You are not creative.”

 There are dozens of strategies in the book, but here are my five favorite ways to develop creativity in your career.

 - You are not born creative – you are conditioned to be creative.
 This means you can condition yourself to be more creative.
 Get in that mindset.
-Ban the phrase, “I am not creative” from your vocabulary FOREVER.
+Ban the phrase, “I am not creative” FOREVER.

 - Experience the world.
 Make it a habit to put yourself in new situations and environments when you are working on important projects.
 This opens your mind and fuels your creativity.